Preconditioning Parametrized Linear Systems: Numerical Experiments

-The ILUTP preconditioner for this application takes almost two minutes.\footnote{Using {\tt ilu} (with type `ilutp') in MATLAB\rtm~ also takes about two minutes, with approximately the same number of nonzeros in the $\ML$ and $\MU$ factors, and results in a similar number of GMRES iterations.
-The matrices are SPD but far from diagonally dominant, and MATLAB\rtm's IC(0) results in a poor preconditioner while its incomplete Cholesky with threshold fails with negative pivots.} Fill in for ILUTP is set to 250 and the drop tolerance is $10^{-3}$.
-Based on the analysis in Section \ref{sec:theo}, we use only Patt-1 for the SAMs.
-Computing a SAM update using Patt-1 takes less than three seconds.
-A typical column in this sparsity pattern has seven nonzeros, compared with 81 nonzeros in a typical column of the stiffness matrix.
-While reusing the initial preconditioner keeps the number of iterations low for the first few matrices, the iterations increase as the matrices change substantially during the optimization.
+For the small top opt matrices, computing the ILUTP preconditioner takes about two minutes.\footnote{Using {\tt ilu} (with type `ilutp') in MATLAB\rtm~ also takes about two minutes, with approximately the same number of nonzeros in the $\ML$ and $\MU$ factors, and results in a similar number of GMRES iterations.
+The matrices are SPD but far from diagonally dominant, and MATLAB\rtm's IC(0) results in a poor preconditioner, while its incomplete Cholesky with threshold fails with negative pivots. } Fill in for ILUTP is set to 250 and the drop tolerance is $10^{-3}$.
+We use Patt-1 for the SAMs, as it gives slightly faster runtimes then Patt-0 for the sequence of systems considered here.
+Computing a SAM update takes a bit over two seconds.
+We use full GMRES with maximum number of iterations set to $1000$.
+When computing an ILUTP preconditioner for top opt matrices, diagonal scaling is essential to mitigate the huge ratio in local stiffness \cite{WangdeSt09}.
+This scaling varies with each matrix and combined with pivoting complicates using the previous solution as initial guess, so we use the zero initial guess.
+Table \ref{table:TopOptReuse} provides the results for reusing the initial preconditioner for all systems.
+Results for computing a new preconditioner for every system are not shown, given the high cost of computing the ILUTP.
+Computing the SAM update for every matrix after the first reduces iterations substantially, but is still too expensive in runtime.
+Therefore, we compute a SAM update for each tenth system and reuse the recycled preconditioner until the next update.
+Results are provided in Table \ref{table:TopOptSAM10}.